 - A struvite stone may form after an infection in your urinary system.

 - Cystine stones are rare.
-The disease that causes cystine stones runs in families.
+Cystinuria, the disease that causes cystine stones, runs in families.

 - Water is best.